|

 For my second child, I thought for sure this time would be the easy, breezy labor that you see in the movies.
 Nope!
 This time was incredibly fast, but just as painful as he needed a little help making his way out.

 Was it painful?
 Absolutely.
 Was I able to do it both times?
 Yep!
-So how was I able to have two natural childbirths?
+So how was I able to have three natural childbirths?
 I prepared in advance for the experience and the pain.

 Note: Some links may be affiliate links.
 That means I may make a commission if you use my links to purchase, at no extra added cost to you!
 I only recommend products that I personally love and believe in.
 Full disclaimer here.